sevilayerkan/sevilayerkan/README.md

 <!--
 NOTES
-[EN] This README file is my original design, you can use it but before you use it please make some changes.
-I kindly ask not copying whole sentences.
-If you have any questions or you need help while making your README file you can reach out me from my contact info down below. :)
+[EN] If you have any questions or you need help while making your README file you can always reach out me from my contact info down below. :)
-[TR] Bu README dosyası orijinal tasarımımdır, kullanmanızda sakınca yoktur ancak lütfen kullanırken bazı yerleri değiştirin.
-Cümleleri aynı şekilde almamanızı rica ederim.
-Bir sorunuz olursa veya kendi README dosyanızı oluştururken desteğe ihtiyacınız olursa iletişim bilgilerimden bana ulaşabilirsiniz. :)
+[TR] Kendi README dosyanızı oluştururken desteğe ihtiyacınız olursa iletişim bilgilerimden bana ulaşabilirsiniz. :)
 -->

 <h1 align=center> Hi, I'm Sevilay 👋 </h1>

 ## :woman_technologist: &nbsp; About me

-- 🎓 &nbsp; I'm studying as senior **Computer Engineering** student at Karadeniz Technical University.
-And I'm also sophomore at Anadolu University **Management Information Systems.**
+- 🎓 &nbsp; I'm studying as **Computer Engineering** student at Karadeniz Technical University and **Management Information Systems** at Anadolu University.
 - 🤔 &nbsp; I really like and eager to exploring new technologies.
 - 🌱 &nbsp; I’m currently working on **DevOps and Cloud Architecture**
 - ✍️ &nbsp; Currently learning more about and studying: **Container Technologies, DevOps Technologies** and so on.